Frank DeCicco: Death

-On April 13, 1986, DeCicco was killed in Dyker Heights, Brooklyn, when his car was bombed following a visit to Castellano loyalist James Failla.
-The bombing was carried out by Victor Amuso and Anthony Casso of the Lucchese family, under orders of Vincent Gigante and Lucchese boss Anthony Corallo, to avenge Castellano and Bilotti by killing their successors; Gotti also planned to visit Failla that day, but canceled, and the bomb was detonated after a soldier who rode with DeCicco was mistaken for the boss.
+On April 13, 1986, DeCicco was killed in Dyker Heights, Brooklyn, when his 1985 Buick Park Avenue was bombed following a visit to Castellano loyalist James Failla.
+The bombing was carried out by Victor "Vic" Amuso and Anthony Casso of the Lucchese family, under orders of Vincent "Chin" Gigante and Lucchese boss Anthony "Tony Ducks" Corallo, to avenge Castellano and Bilotti by killing their successors; Gotti also planned to visit Failla that day, but canceled, and the bomb was detonated after a soldier who rode with DeCicco was mistaken for the boss.

 In November 1997, author Jerry Capeci reported that Casso, now a government witness, revealed that the plotters selected Genovese associate Herbert Pate to kill Gotti with an improvised explosive device (IED).
-Casso told investigators that the plotters decided to kill Gotti and DeCicco with a bomb in order to make the Gambinos think that Zips, or Sicilian mafiosi, were involved.
+Casso told investigators that the plotters decided to kill Gotti and DeCicco with a bomb in order to make the Gambinos think that "Zips", or Sicilian mafiosi, were involved.
 Although Sicilian gangsters are notorious for using bombs, they have long been forbidden in the American Mafia since they put innocent people at risk.
 Casso also told authorities that Pate was selected because he had no links to the Gambino family and thus would not be recognized while staking out DeCicco.

 Aftermath

 Supervising agent for the Drug Enforcement Administration (DEA), Edward Magnuson testified that a confidential informant had told him that Gotti was, "very angry relative to the murder of Frank DeCicco, and when he was out on bail, or when the trial was over, there was going to be a war, and John would take his revenge."
 Gotti instructed all the Gambino made men and associates to attend DeCicco's wake, held over two days at a funeral home near the bombing site.
 To replace DeCicco, Gotti ultimately appointed capo Joseph Armone as underboss.

-The Roman Catholic Diocese of Brooklyn denied DeCicco a Mass before the burial, saying it should be delayed for the sake of the DeCicco family and to honor "the solemnity of the occasion".
+The Diocese of Brooklyn denied DeCicco a Mass before the burial, saying it should be delayed for the sake of the DeCicco family and to honor "the solemnity of the occasion".

 He has been portrayed several times in films.
 In the 1996 TV film Gotti, Frank DeCicco is portrayed by Robert Miranda.
 In the 1998 TV film Witness to the Mob, Frank is portrayed by Frank Vincent.
 In the 2018 film Gotti, Frank DeCicco is portrayed by Chris Mulkey.